 Chemotherapy can also affect fertility.
 This depends on what chemotherapy treatment you are having.
 Most adults who have chemotherapy for acute leukaemia will become infertile.

 Women who had treatment as a child may have an earlier menopause than other women.
-So they may need to think about planning a family at a younger age than they otherwise would.
-Your doctor will tell you or your child if there is a risk of this happening.
+So you may need to think about planning a family at a younger age than you otherwise would.

-Contact your doctor if you have any symptoms that suggest you might have an infection.
+Contact your doctor or specialist nurse if you have any symptoms that suggest you might have an infection.
 The symptoms of infection include:

 - a sore throat